No. 1 Georgia still hungry as defending national champions | Times Leader

 In fact, Jackson, a senior wide receiver, insists No. 1 Georgia is working harder than at this time last year as they seek a new goal — back-to-back national championships.
 The Bulldogs won their first national title since 1980 last season.

 Jackson says motivation isn’t an issue as the Bulldogs prepare for their Peach Bowl College Football Playoff semifinal against No. 4 Ohio State on Dec.
-31. He says some observers will think Georgia players might be satisfied following their for the the SEC championship.
+31. He says some observers will think Georgia players might be satisfied following their 50-30 win over LSU for the the SEC championship.

 It’s a change from one year ago, when Georgia players had extra incentive following a loss to Alabama in the SEC title game.